ptyagicodecamp/ptyagicodecamp.github.io-src/content/posts/create-fab-submenu.md

 ### Final Outcome ###
-Our target to integrate FAB into an existing Android App. `Settings` icon is used as FAB.
-Clicking on it will open its sub menus: Save, Edit and Photo.
-Clicking on `X` will close sub menus and `Settings` icon will re-appear.
+Our target to integrate FAB into an existing Android App and creating submenus.
+Settings icon is used as FAB.
+Clicking on it will open its submenus: Save, Edit and Photo.
+Clicking on X will close submenus and Settings icon will re-appear.

 This is how main screen will look after FAB integrated into it.